bonohu/BHEU2019report/paper.md

 - RefEx, a reference gene expression dataset as a web tool for the functional analysis of genes. doi: https://doi.org/10.1038/sdata.2017.105
 - The FANTOM5 project (collection). https://www.nature.com/collections/fantom5

-# Acknowledgement

-This work was funded by ELIXIR, the research infrastructure for life-science data, as part of the ELIXIR BioHackathon-Europe 2019.